brimdata/zed/docs/language/search-syntax/README.md

 exact match to the data type and value of a field or the word appears as a substring in a field.

-For example, searching across both our school and test data sources for `596` matches records that contain numeric fields of this precise value (such as from the test scores) and also where it appears within string-typed fields (such as the zip code and phone number fields in the school data.)
+For example, searching across both our school and test score data sources for `596` matches records that contain numeric fields of this precise value (such as from the test scores) and also where it appears within string-typed fields (such as the zip code and phone number fields in the school data.)

 #### Example:
 ```mdtest-command dir=zed-sample-data/edu/zson